javiearth/git-course/git-course.md

 Try to update the branch 'main' with the commits in the branch 'new-recipes'.
 You can use cherry-pick or merge, it's up to you.

 You'll probably recived a message informing about a conflict.
-Conflicts are common while working with different cranches, but there are ways to solve it.
+Conflicts are common while working with different branches, but there are ways to solve it.
 In this case, the two branches have modified the same file.
 Git stops the operation and shows the conflict inside the file where the conflict occurs.
 You'll see something similar to this:

 ```
 *<<<<<<< HEAD